alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 Undoubtedly:
 as we have seen words are defined by their relation to other words, just as concepts.
+To be precise,
+there is an underlying concept for every word, which is what we think about when we hear it.
 But the reverse is not necessarily true.

 There are many concepts in our mind to which we have not yet given a particular word.